grafana/agent/docs/sources/flow/tutorials/flow-by-example/first-components-and-stdlib/index.md

 1. **Expressions**

    Expressions are used to compute values.
 They can be constant values (for example, `"localhost:9090"`), or they can be more complex (for example, referencing a component's export: `prometheus.exporter.unix.targets`.
 They can also be a mathematical expression: `(1 + 2) * 3`, or a standard library function call: `env("HOME")`).
 We will use more expressions as we go along the examples.
-If you are curious, you can find a list of available standard library functions in the [Standard Library Documentation][].
+If you are curious, you can find a list of available standard library functions in the [Standard library documentation][].

 1. **Blocks**